SafeGraphInc/SafeGraphR/README.md

 Functions to add:

+1. Move the "CSV exploder" internal code to its own function, and ideally speed up although it's already pretty fast <- PRIORITY, WILL AFFECT MOST OTHER CODE
-1. Run hierarchical Bayes (Nick H-K has code)
+2. Run hierarchical Bayes (Nick H-K has code)
-2. Add easy Census data internally
+3. Add easy Census data internally
-3. Do population weighting when aggregating (Nick H-K has code)
+4. Do population weighting when aggregating (Nick H-K has code)
-4. Add function to scale everything relative to a certain date, or to scale year-on-year in SafeGraph style.
+5. Add function to scale everything relative to a certain date, or to scale year-on-year in SafeGraph style.
-5. Add NAICS titles internally (Nick H-K has a file)
+6. Add NAICS titles internally (Nick H-K has a file)
-6. Easy and attractive template **ggplot2** graph for "foot traffic in [brand/NAICS X, Y, Z] for range A-B relative to date C" (Nick H-K has code)
+7. Easy and attractive template **ggplot2** graph for "foot traffic in [brand/NAICS X, Y, Z] for range A-B relative to date C" (Nick H-K has code)